ericadamski/openurl2/README.md

-openurl – Node.js module for opening URLs
+openurl2 – Node.js module for opening URLs
 =========================================

-openurl is a Node.js module for opening a URL via the operating system.
+openurl2 is a Node.js module for opening a URL via the operating system.
 This will usually trigger actions such as:

 - http URLs: open the default browser
 - mailto URLs: open the default email client